Canine Oseoarthritis ManagementApril 21, 2018

 What is Arthritis?

-Osteoarthritis is an irreversible condition in our canine patients.
+Osteoarthritis is an irreversible, chronic condition in our canine patients.
 However, with appropriate medical therapy, most pets can live long, happy, pain-free lives.
 There are numerous conditions that can lead to the development of osteoarthritis including: hip dysplasia, cranial cruciate ligament injuries, osteochondrosis dissecans, and elbow dysplasia (fragmented medial coronoid processes, ununited anconeal processes, and elbow incongruity).
 There are numerous ways to help limit the effects of osteoarthritis on your pet’s life.

 How Can I Manage The Impact of Arthritis In My Pet Without Surgery?